WT Smart Facts

 Students achieve at the highest levels

-- 20% of the Class of 2013 and 23% of the Class of 2012 were recognized by the College Board as National Merit Finalists, Semi-finalists, Commended Scholars, or Achievement Scholars.
-Nationally, only about 5% of students are recognized with these distinctions each year for their performance on the PSAT.
+- 25% of the Class of 2015 was recognized as National Merit Finalists, Semi-finalists, or Commended Scholars for their performance on the PSAT.
+Nationally, just 5% of students are recognized with these distinctions each year.

-- 95% of WT’s Upper School students who took the Biology, Chemistry, or Physics AP exam scored a 3 or higher.
-Within the benchmarking group, WT had the highest scores.
+- 86% of WT’s Upper School students who took the Biology, Chemistry, or Physics AP exam scored a 3 or higher.

-- 65% of WT’s Upper School students who took the Calculus AP exam scored a 3 or higher.
+- 73% of WT’s Upper School students who took the Calculus AB and BC AP exams scored a 3 or higher.